-Following the Spin-off, EchoStar Corporation and DISH have operated as separate publicly-traded companies.
+Following the Spin-off, EchoStar and DISH have operated as separate publicly-traded companies.
 However, prior to the consummation of the Share Exchange on February 28, 2017, DISH Network owned the Tracking Stock, which represented an aggregate 80.0% economic interest in the residential retail satellite broadband business of our Hughes segment.
 Following the consummation of the Share Exchange, the Tracking Stock was retired.
-In addition, a substantial majority of the voting power of the shares of each of EchoStar Corporation and DISH is owned beneficially by Charles W. Ergen, our Chairman, and by certain entities established by Mr. Ergen for the benefit of his family.
+In addition, a substantial majority of the voting power of the shares of each of EchoStar and DISH is owned beneficially by Charles W. Ergen, our Chairman, and by certain entities established by Mr. Ergen for the benefit of his family.

-In connection with and following both the Spin-off and the Share Exchange, we and DISH Network entered into certain agreements pursuant to which we obtain certain products, services and rights from DISH Network; DISH Network obtains certain products, services and rights from us; and we and DISH Network indemnify each other against certain liabilities arising from our respective businesses.
-We also may enter into additional agreements with DISH Network in the future.
+In connection with and following both the Spin-off and the Share Exchange, EchoStar, we and certain other of EchoStar's subsidiaries and DISH and certain of its subsidiaries entered into certain agreements pursuant to which we and EchoStar obtain certain products, services and rights from DISH Network; DISH Network obtains certain products, services and rights from us and EchoStar; and we and DISH Network indemnify each other against certain liabilities arising from our respective businesses.
+We and/or EchoStar also may enter into additional agreements with DISH Network in the future.
 Generally, the amounts we or DISH Network pay for products and services provided under the agreements are based on cost plus a fixed margin (unless noted differently below or in our most recent Form 10-K), which varies depending on the nature of the products and services provided.